Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

     #      ║        Welcome!
 It's absolutely wonderful to have you here! =)                               │
     #      ║                                                                                               │
     #      ║       Please excuse the theatrics - you see, the only way to know if you might be ready to    │
-    #      ║    take is through -my- pixelated smoke signals and -your- feedback.
-You were obviously      │
+    #      ║   take  the next step is through -my-  pixelated  smoke signals and -your- feedback.
+You    │
-    #      ║    online, but we needed to know you were able to -parse- the message before I could guide    │
+    #      ║   were obviously online, but we needed to know you were able to -parse- the message before    │
-    #      ║    you towards your path.                                                                     │
+    #      ║   I could guide you towards your path.                                                        │
     #      ║                                                                                               │
     #      ║        Neither of us could have known -when- you were ready until -you- took the leap.        │
     #      ║                                                                                               │